rajnikant12345/jpath/blog.md

+## The JSON Path Library

 While working on Data Protection Gateway ( DPG ), we got stuck on a problem.
 The problem was, to tokenize JSON tags.
 This problem has two subparts.

-To read which token to modify.
+* To read which token to modify.
-Modify the token.
+* Modify the token.

-DPG as a product needs to function as a Tap On The Wire, i.e.
+DPG as a product needs to function as a **Bump On The Wire**, or reverse proxy i.e.
-Read the incoming HTTP request.
+* Read the incoming HTTP request.
-Tokenize based on content type.
+* Tokenize based on content type.
-Send a request to upstream and return a response.
+* Send a request to upstream server and return a response.

 We can write a separate blog on DPG but, this is about how we solved the JSON modification problem.